kzhao682/netlify-forestry-blog/content/blog/page-1.md

 Electrochemical energy storage, like battery and fuel cells, are important for unlocking the full potential of renewable energy to be used for not only transportation but also stationary purposes.
 Over the past decades, scientific research has found new chemical compounds to not only improve Li-ion batteries but also explore different materials alternatives.
 Quantumscape and Sila Nanotechnologies are both addressing different issues with Li-ion batteries by improving the safety, longevity, and energy density.
 Natron Energy and EnerVenue are working on commercializing Na-ion and metal-hydride batteries as cheaper and more abundant alternatives to lithium.
 ######
 Much of the challenges with wide adoption of battery technology today is the high costs of production.
 Government subsidies will help drive costs lower and the US transition to a Biden presidency signals more resources for the clean energy sector.
 However, commercialization of new battery chemistries is a lengthy process that takes years of R&D and testing before implementation.
-Defects in production and usage in harsh environments all affect the finances of EV companies looking to bring battery-powered products to the market.
+Defects in production and usage in harsh environments directly affect one of the most expensive components and assets of EV companies.
+Addressing these problems are therefore critical to the progress of cleaner transportation.

 ######
 In recent years, ML and AI algorithms have better optimized the conditions of usage and signifcantly reduced the costs of operations and research.

 - electrochemical storage, like battery and fuel cells, untaps the potential of renewable energy for not only transportation but also stationary usage
 - scientific research has found different chemical compounds to not only improve Li-ion batteries but also explore different materials alternatives
 - Much of the challenges with wide adoption of battery technology today